-- Gifts. - Transfers at death. - Certain tax-free transactions. - Certain like-kind exchanges, involuntary conversions, etc. - Exchanges to comply with SEC orders. - Property distributed by a partnership to a partner. - Disposition of qualified low-income housing. - Transfers of property to tax-exempt organizations if the property will be used in an unrelated business. - Dispositions of property as a result of foreclosure proceedings.
+- Gifts. - Transfers at death. - · Certain tax-free transactions. - Certain like-kind exchanges, involuntary conversions, etc. - Property distributed by a partnership to a partner. - Disposition of qualified low-income housing. - Transfers of property to tax-exempt organizations if the property will be used in an unrelated business. - Dispositions of property as a result of foreclosure proceedings.